plotdb/konfig/doc/spec.md

 This is an object with following fields:

- - `name`: string, verbose name for this control. use `id` if omitted
+ - `name`: verbose name for this control. use `id` if omitted
+ - `desc`: detail description of this field. optional
+ - `hint`: hint of this field. optional. kinda secondary description, compared to `desc`.
+ - `weight`: relative size of this ctrl. hint for rendering. default 1. optional
  - `id`: string, id for this control. optional, may determined externally.
  - `type`: string, type of this control. mapped to a specific block internally.
  - `block`: explicit definition of block. overwrite `type` if provided. this is an object with following members: